AskAjay.ai

 AskAjay cannot provide legal advice.
 For legal questions about AI compliance, regulatory interpretation, or contractual obligations, consult qualified legal counsel.

 AskAjay cannot know your organizational context unless you provide it.
 Recommendations are framework-driven, not situation-specific.
-For organizational-specific guidance, book a discovery call.
+For organization-specific guidance, book a discovery call.

-Scoring rubrics in the Canvas assessment are empirically informed but not statistically validated across large samples yet.
-We are transparent about the maturity of our methodology.
+Canvas scoring rubrics are empirically informed but not statistically validated across large samples yet.
+I am transparent about the maturity of my methodology; see the Canvas Scoring Methodology document below for exactly how scoring works today.

 Responses may not reflect the very latest regulatory changes.
 When a response cites a date or regulation, verify it is current.